 - In the 12 months to the end of September 2014, a total of 7152 domestic abuse incidents and crimes were reported in East Sussex

-- Domestic abuse happens in all communities regardless of deprivation, education, age, sexuality, ethnicity or ability.
-Between October 2013 and September 2014 a total of 527 were discussed at Multi Agency Risk Assessment Conference (MARACs) 98% were female, 2% were male, 7% were registered disabled, 12% were BME, 3% were LGBT
+- Between October 2013 and September 2014 a total of 527 cases of domestic abuse in East Sussex were discussed at Multi Agency Risk Assessment Conference (MARACs) 98% were female, 2% were male, 7% were registered disabled, 12% were BME, 3% were LGBT

 So what does HSES do about this?
 It’s our charity’s aim to support or signpost every woman who asks for our help.
 Once free from her abuser, she can start to build better lives for herself and her child/children.